smikhalevski/doubter/README.md

 ```

 [`Shape.at`](https://smikhalevski.github.io/doubter/next/classes/core.Shape.html#at) method derives a sub-shape at the
-given type, and if there's no such type then `null` is returned:
+given key, and if there's no such key then `null` is returned:

 ```ts
 userShape.at('age');